The Bankrate promise

 You have a set number of months to repay your auto loan.
 A typical auto loan term ranges anywhere from 24 to 84 months.
 If you plan to purchase a new car and keep it for a long time, you’ll owe a lower monthly payment by taking out a longer-term loan — but you’ll pay more interest over time and be charged a higher interest rate.
 To save that money, take out a shorter term.
 Just make sure the payments are well within your budget.

-Think of your auto loan fees like any other fees you pay to purchase a car.
-The two main fees you need to review include the origination fee and the documentation fee.
+The two main fees you may see are the origination fee and the documentation fee.
 The origination fee is the amount you pay to secure the loan.
-The documentation fee will cover the lender’s costs for securing your loan.
+The documentation fee covers the lender’s costs for securing your loan.

 The bottom line